sbabic/swupdate/doc/source/swupdate.rst

 are installed directly as stream by the corresponding handler, without temporary copies.
 Not all handlers support to stream directly into the target.
-Streaming with zero-copy is enabled by setting the flag "installed-directly" in the descriptionü of the single image.
+Streaming with zero-copy is enabled by setting the flag "installed-directly" in the description of the single image.

 Configuration and build
 =======================